Chart Color Schemes

 Age

-Wauchope has a median age of 43, matching Rest of NSW and exceeding the national average of 38.
-The age profile indicates that those aged 5-14 are notably prominent at 13.5%, while the 25-34 group is relatively smaller at 10.7% compared to Rest of NSW.
-Between the 2021 Census and present, the 35-44 age group has increased from 10.5% to 11.4% of the population.
-Conversely, the 65-74 cohort has decreased from 12.4% to 11.6%.
-By 2041, demographic projections show significant shifts in Wauchope's age structure, with the 25-34 group expected to grow by 42%, reaching 2,078 people from its current figure of 1,461.
+Wauchope has a median age of 43, matching the Rest of NSW figure and exceeding the national average of 38 years.
+The age profile indicates that those aged 5-14 are notably prominent at 13.5%, while individuals aged 25-34 comprise only 10.7% of the population, which is smaller than in the Rest of NSW.
+According to the 2021 Census, the proportion of residents aged 35-44 has increased from 10.5% to 11.4%.
+Conversely, the percentage of those aged 65-74 has decreased from 12.4% to 11.6%.
+By 2041, demographic projections indicate significant shifts in Wauchope's age structure.
+Notably, the 25-34 age group is projected to grow by 42%, adding 616 people to reach a total of 2,078 from the current figure of 1,461.